 Business account opening

 Opening a bank account in Hong Kong is a must.
 Despite the fact that Hong Kong companies can choose offshore banks to open their bank accounts as they find difficulty with the banking process in Hong Kong, a bank in the same country is still the most ideal one.
-Learn more: How to open a bank account in Hong Kong

-It should also be noted that the emergency of fintech products (i.e., Neat account) has facilitated the higher rate of success for opening a business account.
+It should also be noted that the emergency of fintech products (i.e., Neat account) has facilitated a higher rate of success for opening a business account.
 Contact us if you need to know more about Hong Kong company formation with Neat accounts.

 Incorporate your Hong Kong company with BBCIncorp and register a Neat account, you will get a chance to receive a welcome gift of 500 HKD credited into your Neat account.
 Find out more about BBCIncorp x Neat partnership.